Skip to main content

 The Worksheet contains one or more Workflows, each of which contains one or more Transforms.

 A Workflow is best understood as the “lifecycle of a color”.
-It starts with a single source of color: an image or list of colors.
+It starts with a single source of color such as an image or list of colors.
 Transforms then convert these colors using ICC Profiles.
-It’s possible to have multiple profiles converting color through multiple transforms, each picking up the color from the previous transform and converting it to a new form.
+Multiple profiles can convert color through multiple transforms, each picking up the color from the previous transform and converting it to a new form.

 When two color sources are loaded into the Worksheet, each begins its own Workflow.
 Transforms can be applied to each Workflow as needed.